jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 * CA Interfaces
   * A CA's interface is what it exposes to other CAs, namely
     * The vocabulary of its beliefs (what others can make predictions about), composed of
-      * extant (observed), latent (imagined) and synthetic (derived) objects,
+      * extant (observed), latent (imagined) and abstract objects (observed synthetic beliefs),
-      * extant, latent and synthetic relations/properties
+      * extant, latent and synthetic relations/properties (beliefs are synthetic relations/properties, namely, count, more, trend and coincide)
-        * a latent or synthetic property is always boolean-valued
     * The actions it affords
-      * either _a priri_ actions (e.g. spin and reverse spin of motors) or synthetic actions
+      * either _a priri_ actions (e.g. spin and reverse spin of motors)
-  * All CAs have a common vocabulary of meta-cognition beliefs
-    * exposed to meta-cognition actors
+      * or goals it can achieve (initiating, persisting or terminating a given belief)
 * CA events
-  * A CA emits events listened to by the CAs tp which unwelts it belongs, and by the meta-cognition actor overseeing it
+  * A CA emits events listened to by other CAs, mostly those in an umwelt relationship
     * when prompted by predictions about its beliefs, a CA emits
       * prediction errors given its currently held beliefs
         * with varying precision